 The Weimaraner is very intelligent and sensitive and craves companionship.
 He is happiest as a member of the family.
-The Weim is probably the most devoted and loyal breed there is.
-This devotion makes him willing to please, easy to train, dependable and protective by nature.
+The Weim is a very devoted and loyal breed.
+This devotion makes them willing to please, easy to train, dependable and protective by nature.
 This devotion also makes it hard for a Weim to thrive as a kennel dog or adapt well to a routine of being left alone.
 The Weim is a rugged, out-going breed, capable as a hunting companion and exceptional as an obedience competitor.
-With proper training and socialization, he is completely adaptable and happy to share your lifestyle.
+With proper training and socialization, they are completely adaptable and happy to share your lifestyle.

 Being a hardy Sporting Breed, the Weimaraner does require exercise.
 Several walks per day can be sufficient.
 Weims do, however, love hunting and retrieving and excel in dog sports such as flyball and agility.
 And you might too!

 Because of the Weim’s inherent sensitive and devoted nature, early upbringing and conditioning are of utmost importance.
 Weimaraners can suffer from “Separation Anxiety”, causing excessive barking, destructive chewing, etc. when left alone.
 The Weim must be conditioned, at an early age, to being left alone for short periods of time DAILY.
 Crate training makes this easier to accomplish.
 Then you are leaving the pup safe, with suitable toys and a cozy bed.
 Since the Weim is a boisterous and dominant breed, a progressive program of socialization, Puppy Kindergarten and Obedience Training is highly recommended.